q3boy/phobos/README.md

 ### About .phobosrc

-this is a js file **NOT A JSON**. never forgot add module.exports on it's head.
+This is a js file **NOT A JSON**.
+Never forget to add module.exports on it's head.

 ```javascript
 module.exports = {